-Minor differences include: water-skiing is available to some campers at Lake Gloria while the Que has Sports Majors, which are specific sports-skill periods throughout the term where kids can work on their skills in a sport of their choice.
+Minor differences include: water-skiing is available to some campers at Lake Gloria while the Que has Pickleball and Sports Majors, which are specific sports-skill periods throughout the term where kids can work on their skills in a sport of their choice.

 Can I request cabin mates for my child?